 What you’re going to find in the €1 towns are homes that are not currently habitable and are expected to be seriously renovated.
 Many towns require commitments by new buyers to renovate within a certain period of time.

-The most essential element when considering a purchase of a home within a 1€ scheme is this: where is your construction crew?
+The essential element when considering a purchase of a home within a 1€ scheme is this: where is your construction crew?

 Be prepared to take time, slow down from the pace of living from where you’re coming from, and try not to treat your new project like a renovation makeover requiring a record turnaround time.